 Harry (Jason Wingreen) is introduced in season six as the bartender at Kelsey’s.
 When Tommy Kelsey (Frank Maxwell) decides to sell the bar, Harry and Archie compete to buy it.
 Archie wins and Harry becomes his business partner.
 Wingreen had a 40-year career as a character actor, with roles on The Twilight Zone, Star Trek, and as the voice of Boba Fett in The Empire Strikes Back (1980).

 10. Maude (Bea Arthur) — Cousin Maude’s Visit (Season 2, Episode 12)

 Although she’s in only two episodes, Bea Arthur is one of the most memorable guest stars in All In The Family’s history.
 She’s introduced in season two as Edith’s liberal cousin Maude Findlay, visiting to help Edith take care of a flu-ridden Archie and Mike.
 When she returns just four months later, it’s for a “back-door pilot” for her own series.
 Maude, the first of many All In The Family spin-offs was, at times, even more controversial than All In The Family.

-All In The Family airs Monday through Friday on getTV – four back-to-back episodes starting at 7pm ET and two more back-to-back episodes starting at 11pm ET.
+Watch All in the Family on getTV starting at 7p ET every weeknight!
 For a complete schedule, visit the getTV website.